isaacg11/starterTemplate-Create-Update-Object/README.md

 # starterTemplate-Create-Update-Object
 a starter template for creating and updating objects with the Stamplay SDK

-**CLONING: When cloning this repo, you must switch out the appId & object Id's with your own to make it work.**
+**CLONING: When cloning this repo, you must initialize your app first to make it work.**

  1) **Initialize the front-end of your app with Stamplay**
  <br>